reactjs/react.dev/src/content/reference/rsc/server-functions.md

 #### How do I build support for Server Functions? {/*how-do-i-build-support-for-server-functions*/}

-While Server Functions in React 19 are stable and will not break between major versions, the underlying APIs used to implement Server Functions in a React Server Components bundler or framework do not follow semver and may break between minors in React 19.x.
+While Server Functions in React 19 are stable and will not break between minor versions, the underlying APIs used to implement Server Functions in a React Server Components bundler or framework do not follow semver and may break between minors in React 19.x.

 To support Server Functions as a bundler or framework, we recommend pinning to a specific React version, or using the Canary release.
 We will continue working with bundlers and frameworks to stabilize the APIs used to implement Server Functions in the future.